Advertiser Disclosure

 According to the EU, 1.4 billion people from dozens of visa-exempt countries and territories will be required to obtain a travel travel authorization to enter Schengen Area countries.
 These include the United States, Canada, Australia, and other countries.

-You’ll apply through the official ETIAS website and pay a $7.60 fee.
-Most applications, when the program launches, will process “within minutes.”
+You’ll apply through the official ETIAS website or app and pay a €20 fee (about $23).
+That’s nearly triple the €7 fee originally proposed when the program was first announced — talk about inflation.
+Most applications, once the program launches, are expected to process “within minutes.”
 ETIAS is valid for up to 3 years or until your passport expires.
 If you get a new passport, you’ll need to apply for a new ETIAS travel authorization.

 US Passports